Teenage Jesus & The Jerks

 Photo 2: Screen capture taken from the "Alien Portrait" Super-8 film.

-Ad: Microfilm image from the Village Voice 16-Jan-78.
+Ad: Microfilm image of advert from the Village Voice 16-Jan-78.

 Note: Filmed by Michael McClard for his "Alien Portrait" Super-8 short film.
 Available on the "Video Hysterie" video compilation.